* BICKERSTAFFE CAGE *

 The cage is really designed to be used with frames of brood.
 If a hive is queenless and broodless then the tunnel without queen excluder should be widened to allow an extension tube of 1 inch to be added and the whole filled with candy.
 This will delay the release of the queen for a few days.

 In all cases, it is best to not go back into the hive for a few weeks or months until the queen has settled in and laying well.
 Observation at the hive entrance with pollen pouring in should show a success.
 The danger of balling the queen is always present during this time and leaving the cage will just mean having to cut away some wild comb later on.
 If you do want to remove the cage, wait a week, and remove it in the evening without using smoke.

 Queen acceptance can reach 96% in the case of nuclei when all instructions are

-R.O.B Manleys book"HONEY FARMING"pages 200-207 describe this cage and the great success it brings to the most difficult and uncertain of all beekeeping operations.
+R.O.B Manleys book"HONEY FARMING" pages 200-207 describes this cage and the great success it brings to the most difficult and uncertain of all beekeeping operations.

-Please post your COMMENTS on any advise you can give a beekeeper on using the cage.
+Please post your COMMENTS on any advice you can give a beekeeper on using the cage.